StatistikStadtZuerich/zueriplots/README.md

 ## Installing the font

 `HelveticaNeueLTPro` must be ordered in the software center and installed on your computer.
-The `font_import()` function from the `extrafont` package imports the font and makes it accessable for R. Run `windwosFonts()` in order to see what fonts are available from your system.
+The `font_import()` function from the `extrafont` package imports the font and makes it accessible for R. Run `windwosFonts()` in order to see what fonts are available from your system.
 Finally, the font is loaded with `loadfonts(device = "win")` for Windows devices.

 ``` r
 # install.packages("extrafont")